 Inverters protect themselves and connected equipment

 The intelligent functionality of modern VSDs provides all the tools required to reduce unplanned downtime.
-They detect problems in bearings, motors, pumps, fans and conveyors as well as drives themselves before they cause a failure.
-Error codes give meaningful troubleshooting information, so engineers no longer have go running for manuals to diagnose and rectify faults.
-With early warnings of impending failure and pro- active requests for servicing, engineering teams can make informed decisions about when to schedule any necessary maintenance.
+They detect problems in bearings, motors, pumps, fans, and conveyors as well as drives themselves before they cause a failure.
+Error codes give meaningful troubleshooting information, so engineers no longer have to go running for manuals to diagnose and rectify faults.
+With early warnings of impending failure and pro-active requests for servicing, engineering teams can make informed decisions about when to schedule any necessary maintenance.

 The Mitsubishi Electric FR-F800 drives use sophisticated algorithms to check fan efficiency, pump curves and performance, offering dedicated diagnostics functions.
 Their cleaning function (de-ragging) provides timely warning of the build-up of dirt and foreign matter on the impellers of fans and pumps.
 By setting its program, the drive can automatically run a repeating forward/reverse rotation to solve the problem.
 If the problem isn’t cleared, the drive triggers an alarm to alert the maintenance team.

 The Smart Condition Monitoring (SCM) technology in F-800-E drive indicates the application’s health using a traffic-light indicator.
-In the event of deteriorating of operating conditions, the system will display practical recommended measures to take locally via clear text messages or by forwarding them to higher-level systems.
-This means that maintenance personnel do not need special experience or diagnostics expertise to identify and resolve faults.
+In the event of deteriorating of operating conditions, the system will display countermeasures via clear text messages or by forwarding them to higher-level systems.
+This means that maintenance personnel does not need special experience or diagnostics expertise to identify and resolve faults.

 Finally, the components used in the drives all have a service life of more than ten years 10 years.
-Moreover, integrated maintenance timers and ongoing critical component tests are all part of the drive’s self diagnostics routine.
-They warn of parts reaching the end of their service life allowing replacement before failure occur.
+Moreover, integrated maintenance timers and ongoing critical component tests are all part of the drive’s self-diagnostics routine.
+They warn of parts reaching the end of their service life allowing replacement before failure occurs.
 All these features increase the equipment availability providing predictive and condition-based maintenance functionality.

 For more reading see Inverters that look after themselves – and your plant equipment